Our data is secured? This was a common question regarding our new customers. Security is one of the biggest considerations in everything we do!

 Eventually, these stats get written to our database.
 No code is persisted at any point in the process.
 The service that initially cloned your repositories gets its container destroyed.

-We always connect via SSH key pairs.
-When you disconnect your repositories, all associated data is purged from the system.
+We always connect via your Git provider tokens.
+When you disconnect your repositories, all associated stats are purged from the system.

-This can be accomplished securely by allowing public access via secure SSH access to internal repositories.
+This can be accomplished securely by allowing public access via your Git provider token to internal repositories.

-This ensures that all data transmitted to Waydev is done over a secure protocol, and allows our customers to maintain strict authentication and access security using SSH keys.
+This ensures that all data transmitted to Waydev is done over a secure protocol, and allows our customers to maintain strict authentication and access security using Git provider tokens.

 Waydev does not store your git credentials.
-Our code only interacts with Github, BitBucket or GitLab using temporary token credentials that expire after one hour.
+Our code only interacts with GitHub, GitLab, BitBucket, Azure DevOps, Jira, and Gerrit, using temporary token credentials that we refresh frequently.

-Secure data transfer We use industry standards 256-Bit SSL (https) encryption for all internet-facing traffic to secure your data in transit.
+Secure data transfer – We use industry-standard 256-bit SSL (https) encryption for all internet-facing traffic to secure your data in transit.

+We use Stripe (www.stripe.com) for all credit card and payment information processing.
 Stripe has been audited by a PCI-certified auditor and is certified to PCI Service Provider Level This is the most stringent level of certification available in the payments industry.
-To accomplish this, we make use of best-in-class security tools and practices to maintain a high level of security at Stripe.

 Encryption of sensitive data and communication